YOU DESERVE BETTER. SO DOES THE PLANET.

 - While organic cotton is less toxic to the environment, it takes over twice as much water to produce than conventional cotton.

-The bottom line: Cotton may be a natural fiber, but cotton production wreaks havoc on our environment.
+The bottom line: Cotton may be a natural fiber, but it's rough on the planet.
+We shouldn't use it for disposables.